TapioLopponen/DotNetBytecodeInspection/readme.md

 ## Bytecode Inspection.
 The `/BytecodeInspection/` folder contains various benchmarks.
 These benchmarks can be used to compare the performance effects of various syntactic features.

+## Other
+The `/Results/` folder contains full benchmark results with three different input sizes.

+The `/Visualization/` folder contains python scripts to visualize the results.